SubodhKumarSahu2826/Myntra-Clone/README.md

 Overview

 The Myntra Clone is a functional, responsive e-commerce website built using HTML, CSS, and JavaScript.
-It replicates essential features of the Myntra platform, offering a seamless shopping experience with dynamic product displays, search functionality, and a cart system
+It replicates essential features of the Myntra platform, offering a seamless shopping experience with dynamic product displays, search functionality, and a cart system.

 Features